harmankumar/facebook-comment-spammer/README.md

 Added features :

 1) Send requests (at most thrice to a person).
-2) Respond to requests
+2) Respond to requests (almost instantaneously) based on mutual connections.
-3) Instantly delete and mark spam requests from the bastards who did not respond to sent requests within a month

 ========================
 To use: